 Revenues relate entirely to the Company's entitlement share of oil from Atrush sold to the KRG during the year to date.
 Production from the Atrush field was delivered to the KRG's Feeder Pipeline at the Atrush block boundary for onward export through Ceyhan, Turkey.
-Gross exported oil volumes from Atrush in the first six months of 2019 were 4.9MMbbls (2018: 3.6MMbbls) and the Company's entitlement share was approximately 0.5MMbbls (2018: 0.8MMbbls) which were sold with an average netback price of \$50.57 per barrel (2018: \$53.72).
+Gross exported oil volumes from Atrush in the first nine months of 2019 were 7.99MMbbls (2018: 5.56MMbbls) and the Company's entitlement share was approximately 0.9MMbbls (2018: 1.0MMbbls) which were sold with an average netback price of \$48.79 per barrel (2018: \$55.06).
 Export prices are based on Dated Brent oil price with a discount for estimated oil quality adjustments and all local and international transportation costs.
 ShaMaran's oil entitlement share is based on export prices and on PSC terms covering allocation of profit oil, cost oil and capacity building bonuses owed to the KRG.
-The Company's entitlement share was significantly higher in the six-month comparative period of the prior year mainly due to a sharing arrangement with TAQA, which provided the Company with a priority share of the initial exploration cost oil.
+The Company's entitlement share was significantly increased in the nine-month comparative period of the prior year mainly due to a sharing arrangement with TAQA, which provided the Company with a priority share of the initial exploration cost oil.
+Revenue from oil sales in Q3 2019 of \$18.8 million was higher compared to \$13.2 million reported in Q3 2018 due to the higher production entitlement share, however the increase was offset by the significant decrease in average netback price which was approximately 28.6% lower.